metaleap/gerbil-lsp/lsp/notes.md

 - the current _position_ (see note at intro of part 2. above)

 Results:
-- optionally, if easy to do, the _range_ (start-and-end-pos in the source file) of the actual form / symbol that the doc-tips apply to
 - a list of markdown or plain-text info strings, which may for example surface:
   - if a symbol: the `description` as described above in `defs-in-file` / `defs-search` / `completions`
   - if a symbol: the `detail` as described above in `defs-in-file` / `defs-search` / `completions`
   - if a string literal: the byte length and rune length (can be handy)
   - if a fixnum or char literal: the value in the base of decimal, octal, hex
   - any other infos already lying around, human-language phrased
+- the _range_ (start-and-end-pos in the source file) of the actual form / symbol that the above doc-tips apply to